Modern Slavery Statement

 Responsibility for policies is:

-• Human Resources – Director of Human Resources, Sopra Steria Limited, for policies related to the prevention of slavery and human trafficking in our own operations
+Policies related to the prevention of modern slavery and human trafficking in our own operations.

-• Procurement – Procurement Director, Sopra Steria Limited, for policies related to the prevention of slavery and human trafficking in our supply chain.
+Policies related to the prevention of modern slavery and human trafficking in our supply chain.

 Due Diligence

-In our own operations, the Human Resources Team are responsible for ensuring that all due diligence checks are undertaken during all the stages of employment, from initial recruitment onward.
+In our own operations, the Human Resources Team are responsible for making sure due diligence checks are undertaken during all stages of employment from initial recruitment onwards.

-In our procurement and supply chain management activities, our procurement team are responsible for undertaking due diligence activities, and for such activities related to slavery and human trafficking, they take input from other parts of the business, including Legal, HR and Sustainability.
+In our procurement and supply chain management activities, our procurement team are responsible for undertaking due diligence and activities related to modern slavery and human trafficking.
+In these processes, they incorporate input from other parts of the business including Legal, HR and Sustainability.

 Board Approval